tempelaar-team/qclab-dev/docs/user_guide/algorithm.rst

 Algorithms
 ==========================

 Algorithms in QC Lab define the sequence of operations that evolve the system defined by the Model object (see :ref:`Models <model>`) in time.
 They are composed of three recipes which define initialization steps, update steps, and collect steps that together define the desired algorithm.
 Each recipe is a list of "tasks" (see :ref:`Tasks <task>`) which are executed in the order specified by the recipe list.
 Algorithms define the transient quantities of an algorithm in the State object, which is an instance of a dictionary.

+Algorithms in QC Lab can are tailored to Model objects defined in adiabatic or diabatic bases (see :ref:`Models <model>`) in order to optimize their performance.
+Such tailoring breaks the compatibility between an algorithm implemented assuming a diabatic basis and those models implemented without such a basis.
+As an example, the `AbInitioFewestSwitchesSurfaceHopping` and `AbInitioMeanField` algorithms can only be used with models defined in an adiabatic basis.

 .. _algorithm_objects:
 Algorithm Objects